-Developed by Cooper Vision, MiSight is a soft daily disposable contact lenses worn during daytime.
-Not only does it optically correct existing myopia (not astigmatism), giving clear distance and near vision, but MiSight has also been proven to slow the progression of myopia in most children.
+Abiliti and MiSight are soft daily disposable contact lenses worn during daytime.
+Not only does they optically correct existing myopia, giving clear distance and near vision, but they have also been proven to slow the progression of myopia in most children.
+This is a nice option for children who have are more active.
+Although children wearing these contact lenses would have good vision, we still recommend a pair of glasses to be worn when the contact lenses are removed.